rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 # SoftPower Schematic Analysis

 ## Aims of the project
-Soft power is a project intending address a specific niche in the solar charge controller market to provide solar charging services optimized according to MPPT strategies to low and mid-range solar panels to power instrumentation projects off grid.
+Soft power is a project intending to address a specific niche in the solar charge controller market:
+Providing solar charging services with MPPT strategies to _low and mid-range solar panels_ for powering instrumentation projects off grid, consuming as low as 30mA but 24/365.
-The specificities of the project are an extremely low quiescent consumption, suitable for a very efficient operation under bad weather conditions, while optimizing the power harvesting from the solar panel and the charging process for various battery chemistries:
+The specificities of the project are requiring an extremely low quiescent consumption.
+The concept is suitable for a very efficient operation under bad weather conditions, while optimizing the power harvesting from the solar panel.
+It includes the charging profiles for various battery chemistries:
 1. Flooded lead acid batteries
 2. AGM lead acid batteries
 3. GEL lead acid batteries
 4. LiPo batteries (3s)
 5. LiFePo batteries (4s)

-The project provides a convenience power output that can be controlled by software between 5V and 12V and can be switched on and off as required.
+The project provides furthermore a convenience power output that can be controlled by software between 5V and 12V and can be switched on and off as required.
+This output can be used to charge a smaller secondary battery, or just for any other purpose at the discretion of the user.
 The project also provides two control lines for relays or FET-modules to switch user loads by software.

-Additionally to all above described power management functions, the analog output and enough processing capacity of the microcontroller remains free to include user-defined measurement functionalities.
+Additionally to all above described power management functions, the analog input of the ESP8266 and enough processing capacity of the microcontroller remain available to include user-defined measurement functionalities.

 ## The hardware involved is using:
 1. an ESP8266 microcontroller to provide WiFi connectivity, and optimize the power harvesting from the solar panel and the charging process for